 For example, if the user typed 2 words, the maximal score for this criterion is 2 - even if a record contains this word 10 times.

-For a query that contains two or more words, Proximity calculates how physically near are those words in the matching record.
+For a query that contains two or more words, Proximity calculates how physically near those words are to each other in the matching record.
 This criterion will rank higher the objects that have the words closer to each other.

 George Clooney is a better proximity match than